mzakyalvan/containerize-spring-boot/README.md

 - Your multi module maven project follows archetype structure which contains at least `rest-web` executable module.
 - Still using java 8.

+Another assumption, sample project name used here is `containerize-spring-boot`, hosted on org repo named `tiket`.

 ## Modify Project

 Copy or add maven `settings.xml` (by default stored on your `~/.m2/settings.xml`) file into project root directory.